Too Hot to Work: Urgent Call to Action at the Inaugural SCORCH Science Café

 Attendees listening to the panel discussion.

-On May 29th, SCORCH co-sponsored a virtual Science Café, Extreme Heat & Worker Health Implications, featuring the powerful documentary film “Too Hot to Work.”
-Following the screening, a panel session of experts and community representatives facilitated a timely conversation on the heightened health risks of extreme heat on outdoor workers and the imperative for implementing and enforcing effective worker safety protections.
+On May 29, SCORCH co-sponsored a virtual Science Café, Extreme Heat & Worker Health Implications, featuring the powerful documentary film “Too Hot to Work.”
+Following the screening, a panel of experts and community representatives engaged in a lively conversation about the health risks of extreme heat on outdoor workers and the critical need for implementing and enforcing effective worker safety protections.

-Event co-sponsoring partners included the City of Tucson (COT) Resilient Together Network, La Isla Network (LIN), and the Southwest Environmental Health Sciences Center (SWEHSC).
+Event co-sponsoring partners included the City of Tucson (COT) Resilient Together Initiative, La Isla Network (LIN), and the Southwest Environmental Health Sciences Center (SWEHSC).
 The evening opened with an in-person resource fair to share educational and training materials for mitigating the risks of extreme heat among community members and outdoor workers.
-In addition to event co-sponsors, organizations tabling at the resource fair included Common Defense, Office of Heat Response & Relief, Pima County Health Department (PCHD), and Sonora Environmental Research Institute (SERI).
+The event also provided space for organizations tabling at the resource fair including Common Defense, Office of Heat Response & Relief, Pima County Health Department (PCHD), and Sonora Environmental Research Institute (SERI).

-A diverse panel unpacked the film's themes and charted paths forward.
+A diverse panel unpacked the film themes and charted paths forward.
 Emma Torres, Founder & Executive Director of Campesinos Sin Fronteras (CSF), emphasized grassroots health-worker networks as a frontline defense.
-Kate Ellingson shared recent data on heat‐related hospitalizations in Arizona, highlighting thermal inequity in which outdoor laborers such as farmworkers experience disproportionate risk.
-Jason described LIN’s occupational health research, documenting how rising temperatures erode food productivity and exacerbate poverty cycles.
+Kate Ellingson of the Department of Epidemiology and Biostatistics at the University of Arizona Mel & Enid Zuckerman College of Public Health shared recent data on heat‐related hospitalizations in Arizona, highlighting thermal inequity in which outdoor laborers such as farmworkers experience disproportionate risk.
+Jason Glaser described LIN’s occupational health research, documenting how rising temperatures erode food productivity and exacerbate poverty cycles.

-Mentimeter prompts administered during the event recorded 42 respondents of the combined 63 in-person and virtual attendees representing concerned citizens, professionals supporting individuals affected by extreme heat, family members/friends of a worker affected by extreme heat, researchers, climate activists, students, workers affected by extreme heat, and employers of outdoor workers.
-Event ratings by respondents include information was relevant to my work and/or needs of the community (4.88/5), learned about resources and support to mitigate the impact of extreme heat on workers (4.29/5), and provided actionable, solutions-oriented information about mitigating the impact of extreme heat on worker health (4.56/8).
+The event included in-person and virtual attendees representing concerned citizens, professionals supporting individuals affected by extreme heat, family members/friends of a worker affected by extreme heat, researchers, climate activists, students, workers affected by extreme heat, and employers of outdoor workers.
 Themes around key actions attendees cited as measures to protect themselves and their community during extreme heat were hydration, rest breaks, shade, checking in on neighbors, and heeding heat advisories.
 Looking ahead, participants expressed strong interest in exploring mandatory RSHS outdoor worker policies, bolstering community cooling-center planning, and identifying strategies for effective heat-health communication.
 This interactive exercise highlighted how individual choices can ripple outward into community-wide safeguards.

 The Café concluded with a rallying cry to “act now”— that as extreme heat intensifies, communities cannot afford to delay.